HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 - Anything else
   - Emit a U+003C LESS-THAN SIGN character token, a U+002F SOLIDUS character token, and a character token for each of the characters in the temporary buffer (in the order they were added to the buffer).
 Reconsume in the template data state.

-##### 3.2.5.18) JSONTEXT start state
+##### 3.2.5.18) JSONTEXT state

 Consume the next input character:

+- U+003C LESS-THAN SIGN (<)
+  - Switch to the JSONTEXT less-than sign state.
 - U+0009 CHARACTER TABULATION (tab)
 - U+000A LINE FEED (LF)
 - U+000C FORM FEED (FF)
 - U+0020 SPACE
   - Ignore the character.
 - ASCII lower alpha
+  - Set the temporary buffer to the empty string.
+  - Reconsume in the JSONTEXT keyword state.
 - ASCII digit
 - U+002D HYPHEN-MINUS (-)
+  - Set the temporary buffer to the empty string.
+  - Reconsume in the JSONTEXT number state.
 - U+0022 QUOTATION MARK (")
+  - Set the temporary buffer to the empty string.
+  - Reconsume in the JSONTEXT string state.
 - U+0024 DOLLAR SIGN ($)
   - Set the temporary buffer to the empty string.
-  - Reconsume in JSONTEXT single value state.
-  - Reconsume in the JSONEE start state.
+  - Reconsume in the JSONEE state.
 - U+005B LEFT SQUARE BRACKET ([)
   - Switch to JSONTEXT arrary start state
 - U+007B LEFT CURLY BRACKET ({)